Yanbo-Zhu/Terraform/98_Terraform_Cloud_Terraform_Enterprise/98_01_Terraform_cloud/98_01_01_TerraformCloud_基础.md

 How can you trigger a run in a Terraform Cloud workspace that is connected to a Version Control System (VCS) repository?
 C. Only members of a VCS organization can open a pull request against repositories that are connected to Terraform Cloud workspaces

+# 1 不同的 support plan

+Terraform Cloud is a commercial SaaS product developed by HashiCorp.
+Many of its features are free for small teams, including remote state storage, remote runs, and VCS connections.
+We also offer paid plans for larger teams that include additional collaboration and governance features.
+Each higher paid upgrade plan is a strict superset of any lower plans - for example, the Team & Governance plan includes all of the features of this Team plan.